bangalorejs/sambar/README.md

         -o, --outputDir [path]     Output directory
         -f, --force                Force on non-empty directory

-Here is how to create the bangalorejs site:
+Here is how to create the bangalorejs site: `./build.sh`

-    ./bin/sambar -c examples/bangaloreJS -t templates/bangaloreJS -o site

 # Inspiration